At a glance:

 |Price:||Official Microsoft price is NZ$3100, but shop around, retailers have better deals.|

 Microsoft offers a range of Surface Laptop 3 variants.
 Prices start at NZ$1900.
-Here I looked at the NZ$3100 model that sports a 15-inch screen and, in a brave move, AMD’s Ryzen 5 processor.
+This review looks at the NZ$3100 model.
+It sports a 15-inch screen and, in a brave move, AMD’s Ryzen5 processor.
 It also has 256 GB of storage and 16 GB of ram.

 Although bigger screens add to laptop prices, NZ$3100 is a little more than you might expect to shell out for that combination of processor, storage and ram.